Make a complaint

 What will happen next?

-We will aim to acknowledge complaints within two working days of receiving them, and then provide a full response within five working days.
+We will aim to acknowledge complaints within two working days of receiving them electronically, and aim to provide a full response within five working days.

-If your complaint is of a complicated nature or requires further investigation we would always aim to provide a full response within twenty five working days.
+If your complaint is of a complicated nature or requires further investigation we would always aim to provide a full response within 25 working days.

 What if I am still unhappy?

 If you are unhappy with the response received please let us know as soon as possible.
-Your complaint will be referred to a more senior member of staff, who will carry out a review and let you know the outcome within twenty five working days of receipt.
+Your complaint will be referred to a more senior member of staff, who will carry out a review and let you know the outcome within 25 working days of receipt.

 Can I take my complaint further?